Established in 1651 Irkutsk grew to become the administrative and cultural centre of Siberia.

 Well served by train or plane from Moscow, Irkutsk is both an essential stopover on the Trans-Siberian railway and a destination in its own right, with the beautiful Lake Baikal on its doorstep.

-Suggested itineraries featuring Irkutsk
+Suggested itinerary featuring Irkutsk

 Accommodation choices for Irkutsk